pawelwiejkut/bw_adso_bof/README.md

 <img src="https://user-images.githubusercontent.com/11619019/147599917-bfa5b5c9-445a-4754-904f-3779fb88c7a5.gif" width=50% height=50%/>

 ## Use case
 Can be helpful if you are using data integration software like Talend, and you want to load the csv data directly into ADSO.
-It saves time required toobject creation.
+It saves time required to object creation.

 ## How to install
 You have 2 ways: